 Age (55 or over).
 The risk of heart disease increases with age, especially for postmenopausal women who have lower levels of heart-protective oestrogen, or men who have lower levels of testosterone as they age.

 Family history of heart disease or stroke.
 Your heart disease risk increases if you have family members who have suffered from cardiovascular disease.

 High blood pressure (HBP).
-Also known as hypertension, HBP is considered a “silent killer” because it typically has no visible symptoms.
+Also known as hypertension, we consider HBP a “silent killer” because it typically has no visible symptoms.
 Think of your blood vessels as a garden hose, and the water as your blood.
-Blood that is pumped through the body at excessively high pressure has the potential to rupture a vessel, much like a ruptured garden hose that’s been damaged by high water pressure.
-Blood pressure is considered normal when it falls below 120/80mmHg.
+Blood that is pumped through the body at excessively high pressure has the potential to rupture a vessel, much like a ruptured garden hose that high water pressure has damaged.
+Blood pressure is normal when it falls below 120/80mmHg.

 Below are standard blood pressure guidelines: